kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Deleting everything and starting over

-If you screw up, here's how to start fresh:
+If you manage to screw up royally, here's how to start fresh:

 * Stop the VM by typing `virsh destroy nixos`
 * Remove the domain by typing `virsh undefine nixos --nvram`